stpalacios/ml_training/notebooks/Examples/coronavirus/README.md

 	<img src="figures/annual_disease_deaths.png" width=800>
 </p>

 The [CDC estimates](https://www.cdc.gov/coronavirus/2019-ncov/index.html) that COVID-19 will be 10 times more deadly than the common flu.
-This means that if the common flu realted deaths is 52,000 for the USA in 2020, the expected number of deaths for COVID-19 is 520,000.
+This means that if the common flu related deaths is 52,000 for the USA in 2020, the expected number of deaths for COVID-19 is 520,000.
 If the US population in the year 2020 is [329,227,746 people](https://www.census.gov), the percent of the population that will likely die of COVID-19 is 0.16% ((520,000/329,227,746)*100=0.16).

 **According to the CDC, epidemics like the Coronavirus initially follow an exponential growth model**, then reach an inflection point, before subsiding.
 The curve (called a Sigmoid function) looks like this:
 <p align="center">